-How to create your own Local Delivery + Pickup app
+How to create your own Pickup & Delivery app

 Many brick-and-mortar shops had been facing a tough situation these past few months due to the lockdowns imposed in many countries by the Covid-19.